NaserParhizkar/docs/source/includes/_usermanagement.md

     //handle `err``
 });</code></pre></div>

-You can update all your user data and then, once you are done, just use the `save()` method to save your changes in Stormpath.
-Fields has free structure so you can name them as you wish (just few fields name are protected for our use: `_provider_*`).
+You can update all your user's data.
+Once you are done, just use the `save()` method to save your changes in Stormpath.
+Fields are freely structurable so you can name them as you wish (just a few fields name are protected for our use: `_provider_*`).

 ## Reset password (or lost password)